 The NILE’s Radiant Rodeo is for special needs youth in the Yellowstone Valley Region.
 Radiant, by definition is: emitting rays of light, shining, bright; bright with joy, hope etc. Though challenges may face these kids every single day, they are remarkable.
 The smiles are truly awesome.
 Volunteers often talk about the speechlessness and goosebumps they experience.
 Watching a kid radiate the thrill of riding a horse for the first time, or holding hands with a rodeo queen in contagious.
 The atmosphere shines brightly with all the flashing smiles and the positive energy.

-We envision six different stations in the ExpoCenter Show Ring at MetraPark.
-Kids and chaperones will have 15-20 minutes at each station and will rotate to the sound of a rodeo announcer over the sound system.
+We envision different stations in the ExpoCenter at MetraPark.
+Kids and chaperones will have free choice to each station.
+They’ll be able to pick and choose which stations to participate in and how long to stay at each station.
 Queens, clowns, ropers, and riders will welcome each group to the stations.
-The stations are: roping, stick horse barrel racing, face painting, stationary bucking bull/bronc, horse riding, and showing sheep and goats.
+The stations are: stick horse barrel racing, coloring, wool, farm animal toys, bucky machine, horse, face painting, photo booth, roping and showing sheep and goats.

 The NILE rodeo is a big part of what we’re known for but the stock show is where it all got started.
 We want to incorporate our mission of preserving an embracing the Western way of life into all of our events.
-We would be remiss to leave out a stock show element of the Radiant Rodeo, therefore we’re including a sheep and goat showing station.
+We would be remiss to leave out a stock show element of the Radiant Rodeo, therefore we’re including showing sheep and goats.